Coronavirus vaccination - FAQs for employers

 If you are considering requiring vaccination – either for existing or new employees – it will be critical to consider carefully on a case by case basis any objections that are raised.

 What is the situation where employees refuse vaccination on medical advice?

-Currently, the only publicised recommendation to avoid vaccination on medical grounds is for those who have had a serious allergic reaction to any of the vaccine ingredients.
-However, some individuals with disabilities may need to consult with their own doctors and receive different advice.
-If such employees are disabled for the purposes of the Equality Act 2010 (EqA), their choice not to get vaccinated could be “something arising” from that disability.
+There are limited circumstances in which individuals may be advised to avoid vaccination on medical grounds.
+If such employees are disabled for the purposes of the Equality Act 2010 (EqA), their decision not to get vaccinated could be “something arising” from that disability.
 This would mean that any less favourable treatment of such employees because they are not vaccinated would be discriminatory, unless objectively justified.

 What about pregnant employees?

 Vaccination for pregnant women is now clearly recommended Nevertheless, women may still be hesitant about accepting vaccination when pregnant, so employers who are mandating vaccination should consider making an exceptions for employees who fall within this category.
 By way of comparison, when mandatory vaccination was required for care home workers, the government did allowed pregnant women a medical exemption lasting until 16 weeks after the birth of their baby.

 What is the position on employees who refuse vaccination because of their religion or belief?